 The logic seminar is given by invited speakers from across the UK and abroad who present recent research in the field.
-It is organised by Prof Jochen Koenigsmann.
-The talks are usually on Thursdays at 5:30pm in L6.
+It is organised by Ehud Hrushovski and Jonathan Pila.
+The talks are usually on Thursdays at 11:30pm in C4.
 Sometimes the logic and number theory groups hold a joint seminar.

 - Logic Seminar